 To obtain geranium essential oil the leaves and stalks are steam distilled, and the resulting essential oil has a sweet, leafy rosy fragrance with faintly fruity and minty overtones.
 The colour of the geranium oil varies according to its cultivar and country of origin, but broadly speaking the oil from China and Reunion is a pale olive-green colour, whilst Egyptian and Moroccan geranium essential oil is a pale yellow colour.

 Geranium essential oil benefits

 If you had to sum up the therapeutic properties of geranium oil in one word, it would be ‘balancing’.
 It is possibly the finest oil for this beneficial action, and the list of applications for geranium oil on both body and mind are almost endless.
-Wherever you need to bring balance, think of geranium.
+Wherever you need to bring balance, think of this oil since it is probably the most important geranium essential oil benefits.
 It is an absolutely indispensable essential oil.